Do Small Businesses Have to Pay Redundancy Pay?

 Redundancy occurs when an employee's job is no longer required, however there are different legal requirements for small businesses.
 Find out more here.

-Different laws often apply to small businesses rather than larger companies.
-This extends anywhere from tax to privacy, and employment.
-This includes terminating employees whether it be dismissing an employee due to redundancy or performance.
+Different laws apply to different types of business.
+Most notably, smaller businesses are often subject to different rules compared with larger companies.
+This includes terminating employees – whether it be dismissing an employee due to redundancy or performance.
 In this article, we’ll explain how redundancy works for small businesses.
 Although redundancy can be difficult for both employers and employees, it’s important the business owners know how to do it the right way.

 A small business is defined in Australian employment law as having fewer than 15 employees.
 The number of employees is counted when the employee is told their employment will be terminated, or a notice of termination is given (whichever occurs first).